 Find out about road safety education and training

-Some of these education initiatives are targeted at those groups identified as being at particular risk – ‘vulnerable road users’, such as children, the elderly, cyclists, motorcyclists and young or inexperienced drivers.
+Some of these education initiatives are targeted at groups identified as being at particular risk, or ‘vulnerable road users’, such as:

 Publicity campaigns using a variety of media, together with publicity events are also used when appropriate to reach larger groups of road users.